tlienart/layout-tester/syntax/code-2.md

 ```

 It's important your website folder has its dedicated environment.
-Especially if you use continuous integration (CI, e.g. GitHub Actions)
+Especially if you use continuous integration (CI, e.g. with GitHub Actions)
 to build and deploy the website as that CI will need a correct `Project.toml`
 to load the packages needed to properly build the website.

+Once that's in place, you can use packages as per usual in Julia:

 ```!
 using DataFrames